Cost to Study in Australia from Nepal

 Living Expenses:

 When studying in Australia, a distinct factor to consider is living expenses.
 Depending on your lifestyle, the city where you live, and your housing preferences, your financial demands will change.
 You should set aside between AUD 20,000 to AUD 27,000 per year for living expenses, which include housing, food, transportation, and other miscellaneous expenses as a student from Nepal.
+Here is the estimation of living expenses shown in the table:

 Accommodation |